CopterExpress/clover/docs/en/clever-show/image-building.md

   * All files from the `launch` folder will be copied to the `/home/pi/catkin_ws/src/clever/clever/launch` directory in the built image.
   * All files from the `map` folder will be copied to the `/home/pi/catkin_ws/src/clever/aruco_pose/map` directory in the built image.
   * All files from the `camera_info` folder will be copied to the `/home/pi/catkin_ws/src/clever/clever/camera_info` directory in the built image.
-* Build your image with docker:
+* Build your image with Docker:

 ```bash
 cd <source-dir>